LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Conclusions

 Finally, we compared the analytic method summarised in Sec.~\ref{Sec:SemiAnalyticMethod} to the forecasts described in Sec.~\ref{Sec:ForecastMethod}.
-We find that the analytic method gives rather accurate results.
-This is true even if $A_s$ is fixed, so that one practically performs an very simple one-dimensional application of Bayes formula.
+We find that the analytic method gives a good estimate of the CMB-S4 and LiteBIRD sensitivities.
+This is true even if $A_s$ is fixed, so that one practically performs a very simple one-dimensional application of Bayes formula.
 We illustrate this result for the RGI model in Fig.~\ref{cp_RGI}.
 The agreement between the methods is not specific to the RGI model. \begin{itemize} \item[8)] We conclude that the analytic method from Sec.~\ref{Sec:SemiAnalyticMethod} provides a very useful tool to estimate the sensitivity of future missions to the reheating temperature and the inflaton coupling, provided that information on the expected uncertainties $\sigmans$ and $\sigmar$ as functions of the true values of $r$ and $n_s$ is available. \end{itemize}

 To summarise, we studied the relations between fundamental model parameters, the physics of the reheating epoch, and CMB observables in plateau-type models of inflation.
 We performed the first MCMC forecasts to show that LiteBIRD and CMB-S4 can simultaneously measure the scale of inflation and the order of magnitude of the reheating temperature in a given class of models if the true value of $r$ is at least around $10^{-2}$, and assuming a standard radiation-dominated expansion history between reheating and BBN.
 Our results confirm earlier findings obtained with the analytic method in \cite{Drewes:2022nhu}.
-This would be the first ever measurement of ${\rm log}_{10}\Treh$ (in the sense that both an upper and lower bound can be obtained).
-For a sizeable fraction of the parameter space in the models considered here this can be translated into a measurement of the order of magnitude of the inflaton coupling.
+This would be the first ever measurement of $\Treh$ (in the sense that both an upper and lower bound can be obtained).
+For a sizeable fraction of the parameter space in the models considered here this can be translated into a measurement of the inflaton coupling $\g$.
 Obtaining any information on this microphysical parameter will represent an important achievement for both cosmology and particle physics, as it can provide a clue to understand how a given model of inflation can be embedded into a more fundamental theory of nature.
-This perspective clearly adds to the science cases for LiteBIRD and CMB-S4.
+This perspective clearly adds weight to the science cases for LiteBIRD and CMB-S4.
 It also motivates further theoretical work to investigate which observables in addition to $\{ A_s, n_s, r\}$ can be used to constrain the inflaton coupling.